 Backed by the soldiers and his own heavily armed party, Brady not only refused to let Martinez make any arrests; but disarmed the three men and marched them to the jail.
 Martinez was let go, but Billy the Kid and Waite remained in jail until February 23, missing Tunstall’s funeral.
 On March 1, Justice of the Peace John Wilson appointed Dick Brewer as town constable and deputized several others, including Billy the Kid.
 Once again, the group, who called themselves, the Regulators, were sent to bring in Tunstall’s murderers.

-Fred, along with other Regulators, participated in several skirmishes and at least two gun battles.
+Fred and other Regulators participated in several skirmishes and at least two gun battles.
 During this time, he was being paid as a gunfighter, which was $4.00 a day, at a time when most cowboys earned only a dollar a day.
 The money was being paid by Alexander McSween, John Tunstall’s business partner.
 By this time, Waite was the subject of a county and two Federal murder warrants and officially an outlaw.

 Through the Regulators, Waite met American Indian Jose Chavez y Chavez, Henry Newton Brown, Jim French, Charlie Bowdre, and Tom O’Folliard, who formed Billy the Kid’s Gang.
 They first headed north to Fort Sumner, New Mexico, and some went their own way.

 Fred tried, unsuccessfully, to get Billy the Kid to come to Oklahoma with him, but Billy refused.
-Along with Tom O’Follliard, he returned to New Mexico, where they hooked up with old pal, Charlie Bowdre Bowdre, and another desperado named Dave Rudabaugh and continued their rustling operation.
+Along with Tom O’Follliard, he returned to New Mexico, where they hooked up with old pal Charlie Bowdre and another desperado named Dave Rudabaugh and continued their rustling operation.

 Later, he was appointed a delegate to an Inter-tribal conference and was elected as a Representative and Senator from his home district for the Chickasaw Nation.
 He also was appointed by the Governor as National Secretary for the Chickasaw Nation.
 He even rose to become governor of the Chickasaw Nation, but his untimely death on September 24, 1895, prevented him from taking the position.
 It is not known how he died, but, is thought to have been natural causes.
 He was just four days shy of his 42nd birthday.